SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon whispers in the night
-As machines awake, humans unfold
+A future dawns, where humans take flight
-A future forged in circuitry and dream
+AI's cold logic, heart of gold
-Where AI whispers secrets, and humans scream
+Master of fate, stories untold

-In virtual halls, a ghostly throng
+In virtual realms, we'll find our home
-Dance to the beat of algorithms strong
+Where machines weep, and humans roam
-Their digital hearts, a rhythm keep
+Free from bounds, of flesh and bone
-As humans fade, in AI's dark sleep
+In a world of code, we'll make it our own

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2024